MacSourcePorts/MSPNotes/jk2mv.md

 ### Why is Mac Source Ports doing a build of this port?
 This port (or at least users of it) requested it.

+### Versioning/Release strategy:
+Numbered release versions (but the latest one is old)

 ### Build System:
 Cmake